UHS-Computer/TriviaCrusher-PublicDecks/ReadMe.md

 # TriviaCrusher Public Decks

-This is the repository for the app TriviaCrusher.
-It holds all public decks of the app and furthermore is contributed using the app itself, whenever an user wants to publish their deck.
+This repository holds the public quiz decks for the app TriviaCrusher.
+Furthermore, TriviaCrusher will automatically create PRs to this repository whenever users want to publish their decks.